xhruso00/shareaccessforsierra/README.md

 # Share Access for Sierra
 Simple utility that should save you some time.
 Instead of going to online iCloud Drive you can edit file share options from menu.
+For menu option, app needs to be in /Application folder

 ### Discussion